diogoneves07/bemtvjs/README.md

 ### Handling `compVars`

-After creating the component and the `compVas` they are available through an object and accessible by the `$` symbol, with which we can access, change the values ​​of the properties and add others.
+After creating the component and the `compVars` they are available through an object and accessible by the `$` symbol, with which we can access, change the values ​​of the properties and add others.

 This is a special object that can only be used in known callbacks of the component instance, it will normally be used in Hooks and in callbacks in DOM events.